Definition

 For mild upper respiratory illness or rhinitis, one of the following antibiotics such as:

-However, if clinical signs remain mild but seem to be chronic, or become more serious, the use of an additional antimicrobial, along with nebulization treatments, and/or the addition of corticosteroids may be required.
+However, if clinical signs become chronic or more serious with lung involvement the use of an additional antimicrobial, along with nebulization treatments, and the use of a corticosteroid may be required.

-For treatment regimens see the section below on: Early or mild illness, or the section on: Advanced or more difficult to treat illness.
+For treatment regimens see the section below on: Early or mild illness, or the section on: Moderate to Advanced or more difficult to treat illness.

 Early or mild illness

-The following medications for use in rats with mild respiratory infection suspected to have Mycoplasma as the pathogen, are recommended by Dr. Michael Hutchinson, DVM; Animal General, Cranberry Township, PA., and are based on his experience treating rats and current literature:
+The following medications for use in rats with early or mild infection suspected to have Mycoplasma as the pathogen, are recommended by Dr. Michael Hutchinson, DVM; Animal General, Cranberry Township, PA., and are based on his experience treating rats and current literature:

 or